clicknium/clicknium-docs/doc/developtools/recorder/quickstart.md

 Follow this tutorial to start record a locator quicky.

-- Find LOCATORS tab, then press button `Capture` as follows:
+- Find LOCATORS tab and click the button `Capture` as follows:
 &emsp; ![start recorder from vscode](../../img/start_recorder_from_vscode.png)

-- The recorder window popuped as follows:
+- The recorder window pops up as below:
 ![recorder window](../../img/recorder_main.png)

 - Select UI element
-When mouse moving, it will highlight the UI element, and show its position on recorder panel.
+Hovering the mouse over the UI element to highlight it, and show its position on recorder panel.
 ![sigle record](../../img/recorder_single.png)

 - Press `Ctrl` + click

-- Press button `Complete`
+- Click the button `Complete`
 ![record complete](../../img/recorder_complete.png)